gabomartini/threat-hunting-scenario/README.md

 ---

-## Steps the "Bad Actor" took Create Logs and IoCs:
+## Steps the "Bad Actor" took Create Logs and IoCs (Indicators of Compromise):
 1. Download the TOR browser installer: https://www.torproject.org/download/
 2. Install it silently: ```tor-browser-windows-x86_64-portable-15.0.7.exe /S```
 3. Opens the TOR browser from the folder on the desktop